EventSaucePHP/EventSauce/docs/docs/advanced/upcasting.md

 updated_at: 2018-03-12
 ---

-Event sourcing is a great discovery tools, it's also provides a solid basis to perform system introspection.
+Event sourcing is a great discovery tool, it also provides a solid basis to perform system introspection.
 By analysing streams of events you can come to great new insights.
 Sometimes different events are needed to better express what has happened.
 Instead of